 2020 was not a great year for travel, thanks to the COVID-19 pandemic.
 While some restrictions gradually loosened throughout 2021, some are looking to shake up their travel routines in 2022, and that includes trips abroad.

-Travel experts shared with us their ideas of some of the best-priced places in the world in terms of hotels and food, and GOBankingRates put together a list of 10 international destinations that could provide adventure, ambiance and affordability in the new year.
+With help from travel experts, they shared with us their ideas of some of the best-priced places in the world in terms of hotels and food, and GOBankingRates put together a list of 10 international destinations that could provide adventure, ambiance and affordability in the new year.

-“Cancun has everything to offer its visitors; it’s practically a multi-generational destination from luxury resorts, sandy beaches and fantastic nightlife,” he said.
+“Cancun has everything to offer its visitors; it’s practically a multi-generational destination from luxury resorts, sandy beaches and fantastic nightlife,” Foster said.
 “Luckily, it’s also incredibly affordable.
 Where prices are highest during the first week of each month, rates then reduce to approximately $50 [per night] for two people in a three-star resort and $80 in a four-star resort.”